actoron/jadex/docs/guides/bdiold/08 Plans.md

 ![](jadexplanparameteradf.png)

-*Figure 3: The Jadex plan parameters XML schema part*Â Â Â
+*Figure 3: The Jadex plan parameters XML schema part*

-Â
 For (single valued) parameters it is possible to use binding options instead of an initial value.
 A binding option is an expression, that will be evaluated to a collection of values (supported are arrays or an object implementing *Iterator*, *Enumeration*, *Collection*, or *Map*).
 The binding options of a parameter therefore represent a set of possible initial values for that parameter.
 The cartesian product of all binding parameters (if there is more than one parameter with binding otpions) determines the number of candidate plans that is considered in the event dispatching process.
 (In mathematics, the Cartesian product (or direct product) of two sets X and Y, denoted X x Y, is the set of all possible ordered pairs whose first component is a member of X and whose second component is a member of Y. Example: The cartesian product of {1,2}x{3,4} is {(1,3),(1,4),(2,3),(2,4)}, cf. [Cartesian Product](http://en.wikipedia.org/wiki/Cartesian_product) ).
 Please note that the calculation of the cartesian product can easily lead to large numbers of applicable plans so that binding options should always be used with care.
 For example, the code example below shows a plan from the "puzzle" example, where for each possible move a plan instance is created.
-In addition to accessing the binding values like other parameters by writing *\$plan.paramname*, it is also possible to access the binding value directly via its name via Â *paramname*.
+In addition to accessing the binding values like other parameters by writing *\$plan.paramname*, it is also possible to access the binding value directly via its name via  *paramname*.
 This allows binding values also to be considered for evaluating the pre- and trigger condition, before the plan instance is created.

 ```xml